A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Introduction

 For both supersonic and hypersonic flows, the time scale required to accurately resolve these phenomena is much smaller than other parts of the dynamics.
 Therefore, uniform time-stepping is no longer practical, as it would require the use of the smallest time scale for all steps, inflating the required computation prohibitively.
 Instead, high-speed flow solvers employ adaptive time-stepping schemes which dynamically adjust the timestep size such that smaller steps are taken in the presence of sharp gradients.
 Adaptive time-stepping can also benefit neural solvers through more balanced objectives.
 When using a uniform step size, the amount of evolution the model is required to learn can vary greatly between states with sharp gradients and smoother states, which is an especially pertinent consideration for high-speed flows.
 By instead inversely scaling the step size according to the rate of change, the difficulties of different training pairs are more evenly distributed.

 However, because neural solvers achieve speedup through use of coarsened space-time meshes, classical approaches for determining the timestep size are not applicable.
-We therefore develop ShockCast, the first machine learning framework (to the best of our knowledge) for temporally-adaptive modeling of high-speed flows.
+We therefore develop ShockCast, a machine learning framework for temporally-adaptive modeling of high-speed flows.
 ShockCast consists of two phases: a neural CFL phase, where the timestep is predicted, and a neural solver phase, where the flow field is evolved forward in time by the predicted timestep size.
 We investigate the effect of physically-motivated components in our neural CFL model, and develop several novel timestep conditioning strategies for neural solvers inspired by neural ODE~\citep{chen2018neural} and Mixture of Experts~\citep{shazeer2017Outrageously}.
-To evaluate our framework, we generate two new high-speed flow datasets modeling a circular blast (maximum Mach numbers vary from $0.49$ to $2.97$ across cases) and a multiphase coal dust explosion (Mach numbers of the initial shock vary from $1.2$ to $2.1$).
-Our work represents the first steps towards developing machine learning models for high-speed flows, where there is great potential for neural acceleration due to the immense computational requirements of classical methods.
+To evaluate our framework, we generate three new high-speed flow datasets modeling a circular blast (maximum Mach numbers vary from $0.49$ to $2.97$ across cases), a multiphase coal dust explosion (Mach numbers of the initial shock vary from $1.2$ to $2.1$), and a shock sweeping over an airfoil (Mach numbers of the initial shock again vary from $1.2$ to $2.1$).
+Our work takes steps towards developing machine learning models for high-speed flows, where there is great potential for neural acceleration due to the immense computational requirements of classical methods.